SiyabongaJR/Capstone-Project-6/README.md

 # Project Details

-This is my **HyperionDev Software Engineering Bootcamp Level 3 Project** The project is for a small structural engineering firm to better manage their engineering projects more efficiently.
+This is my **HyperionDev Software Engineering Bootcamp Level 3  Capstone Project 6** The project is for a small structural engineering firm to better manage their engineering projects more efficiently.
 The program is programmed in Java and uses a database (PoisedPMS) to keep their company projects more organized and secure.
 The projects adds more features and functonality to Capstone 5 project.
 Adding JDBC to the program for a more organized and easy way to access their project details and the project members involved in the project, eg Architects, contractors etc.

 # Functionality